 Small note (important) for girls who own a Cup: remember to empty your Cup regularly, otherwise bacteria will develop and cause bad smells and septic shock.
 As soon as you can, sterilize your Cup in a bath of boiling water (with sodium bicarbonate added, if you want to get rid of the smells).

-Revolution in the pants!
+Panties revolution!
 Since 2016, many beautiful alternatives have emerged, such as menstrual panties or washable sanitary pads.
 I was even convinced by positive feedbacks about Fempo menstrual underwear.
 It’s in any case a very good solution for those who can’t stand the menstrual cup!…

 The only little hitch remains the question of washing your pad/panties while traveling: washing them regularly (by hand or in a washing machine at a low temperature), and finding a place to dry them is not always easy!